junxit/us-congress-bills-110/metadata.md

 - 2007-06-20 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 411 - 2, 11 Present (Roll no. 513). (text: CR 6/18/2007 H6600)
 - 2007-06-20 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 411 - 2, 11 Present (Roll no. 513).(text: CR 6/18/2007 H6600)
 - 2007-06-20 — The title of the measure was amended.
 Agreed to without objection.
+- 2007-06-21 — Received in the Senate and referred to the Committee on Foreign Relations.